yuliadm/mixComp/paper.md

 # Summary

-Mixture models, studied extensively in [@Teicher63; @LindsayI; @LindsayII; @Titterington; @McLachlan] etc., allow for modeling heterogeneous data whose distribution cannot be captured by a single parametric distribution.
+Mixture models, studied extensively in [@Teicher63; @LindsayI; @LindsayII; @Titterington; @McLachlan] etc., allow for modeling heterogeneous data.
 The (unknown) distribution is assumed to result from mixing over some latent parameter in the following sense: the latent parameter is viewed as a random variable drawn from some unknown mixing distribution.
-The number of mixture components could be known in advance, in which case the model is *fully parametric* and convergence of classical estimators such as the parametric MLE occurs at the rate $\sqrt{n}$ (given certain conditions).
-Also, the well-known expectation-maximization (EM) algorithm [@Dempster] can be used to find the MLE of the unknown parameters.
+The number of mixture components could be known in advance, in which case the model is *fully parametric* and the well-known expectation-maximization (EM) algorithm [@Dempster] can be used for finding the maximum likelihood estimates (MLE) of the unknown parameters.
 However, in many applications the number of components is unknown and has to be estimated from the data.

 **mixComp** provides several categories of methods for estimating the unknown complexity of a (univariate) finite mixture: